wbestloanbright/ContosoUniversity/README.md

 # ContosoUniversity
-The Contoso University sample web application demonstrates how to create ASP.NET Core 2.0 MVC web applications using Entity Framework (EF) Core 2.0 and Visual Studio 2017.
+The Contoso University sample web application demonstrates how to create ASP.NET Core 2.0 MVC web applications using Entity Framework (EF) Core 2.0 and Visual Studio 2017.The sample application is a web site for a fictional Contoso University.
+It includes functionality such as student admission, course creation, and instructor assignments.
+This is the first in a series of tutorials that explain how to build the Contoso University sample application from scratch.